Overview

 Create the Journal Entry

-On the first line, from the Account drop-down, select Accounts Receivable and add an optional Description.
+On the first line, from the Category drop-down, select Accounts Receivable and add an optional Description.
 (Such as unpaid rent or something to remind you why you are creating this journal entry.)
+Enter the amount of unpaid charges in the Credit column.

+On the second line, select the Allowance for Doubtful Accounts category in the Account drop-down.
 Enter the amount of unpaid charges in the Debit column.

 When you're done, click Save.